bnduwi/GLOVR-ENGR490-Capstone-Project/README.md

   <img  src="https://raw.githubusercontent.com/bnduwi/ENGR490-Capstone-Project/project-clean-up/Software%20Team/Images/SteamStatusTracker_final.jpg?token=AHVOJ3L2EMRWDF7AHCGQPQ26LFXOS" alt="SteamVR Status Window">
 </p>

-- Make sure the glove is connected (USB) to the computer Unity running on using.
+- Make sure the glove is connected (USB) to the computer Unity is running on using.
 - Clone the repository and open the project in Unity
 > Note!
-The version specified is needed, otherwise opeining the project in a different one will cause issues.
+The version specified is needed, otherwise opening the project in a different one will cause issues.
 - Run the Unity project to begin using the simulation.